yxiong/udacity-data-analyst/a-b-test/README.md

   because the users have not seen that page before they decide to visit the page.
 Therefore, it is an invariant metric in our A/B test.

 * Number of user-ids: neither invariant nor evaluation metric.
-The number of users that registered for classes will increase with time, and therefore it is not an invariant metric.
-It is neither a good candidate for evaluation metric, because the total number contains registered user from both the control and experiment groups.
+Since the enrollment might depend on the rendering of "start free trial" page, we could expect to see different values in the control and experiment group.
+Therefore it cannot be an invariant metric.
+On the other hand, we do not use it as an evaluation metric because we do not think it contains the most useful information and is redundant to other metrics.
+The number of enrolled users can fluctuate a lot with respect to number of "start free trial" clicks on a particular day, which can influence our examination on the effect of "start free trial" page rendering.
+A more appropriate metric would be number of user-ids divided by number of "start free trial" clicks (gross conversion below), which marginalizes out the latter's effect.

 * Number of clicks: invariant metric.
 Similar to number of cookies, this metric does not depend on how we render the "start free trial" page, because the